ceakay/BTModLauncherCacheTool/README.md

 # Warnings
 1. Only have ONE copy of git-portable (../git-core/git.exe).
 Use parameters to target git.exe location if you already have git installed.
-2. Only have ONE RT Launcher.
+2. Only have ONE RT Launcher and accompanying settings.
 Having more than one copy has been known to break RT, so this tool is designed around that.

 # Requirements
 1. Make sure you read the warnings